eugenia1984/english/glossary.md

 - **to coordinate** means to arrange for things to work together effectively.
 For example, She coordinates the team's meetings means she arranges the meetings so everyone can attend.

 - **to cover**: means to include or deal with a particular topic or subject.
-For example:

-`The training covers cybersecurity best practices.` -> The training includes lessons on how to protect systems and data from threats.
+For example: `The training covers cybersecurity best practices.` -> The training includes lessons on how to protect systems and data from threats.

-`Will the presentation cover software updates?` -> You are asking if the presentation will include information about recent software updates.

 - **to deal with**: means to handle or manage something, especially challenges.
 For example, ``She deals with client requests at her job``.